 Special Session Guidelines

-Paper submission for Accepted with Revisions papers has an expected deadline of June 1, 2020
+Paper submission for Accepted with Revisions papers had a deadline of June 1, 2020.

-Final camera-ready papers of Accepted papers will open in June with a deadline of June 29, 2020
+Final camera-ready papers of Accepted papers had a deadline of July 13, 2020.

 Special sessions are intended to be creative, non-traditional, interactive ways to engage engineering and/or computing education professionals in the frontiers of education.
 These are ~80 minutes in length; the number of special sessions offered is limited.
 These sessions intended to be of value to FIE Conference attendees, enhance the experience and knowledge of the session participants, and help advance the frontiers of engineering and computing education.